-Across Australia right now there are many Defence veterans who believe an anti-malaria drug – melfoquine- they received while serving our country is responsible for a range of physical and mental illnesses they continue to battle to this day.
+Across Australia right now there are many Defence force members and veterans who believe an anti-malaria drug – mefloquine- they received while serving our country is responsible for a range of physical and mental illnesses they continue to battle to this day.

-Most notably used by the ADF around 20 years ago, Mefloquine was provided to troops who were serving on deployments in Timor-Leste (East Timor) and Bougainville as a preventative measure against malaria.
+Most notably used by the Australian Defence Force (ADF) around 20 years ago, mefloquine was provided to troops who were serving on deployments in Timor-Leste (East Timor) and Bougainville as a preventative measure against malaria.
 It is estimated 3000 troops were prescribed mefloquine during this campaign alone.

 Since this time, there have been many documented problems that have arisen that directly relate to its use, including the fact that it is likely many soldiers were not informed of the potential side-effects and did not consent to taking the drug.